immunefi-team/Bounty_Boosts/Puffer Finance/28788 - [SC - Critical] Slash during a withdrawal from EigenLayer will ....md

 # Slash during a withdrawal from EigenLayer will break PufferVault accounting

-Submitted on Tue Feb 27 2024 02:04:12 GMT-0400 (Atlantic Standard Time) by @dontonka for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 27th 2024 at 08:04:12 UTC by @dontonka for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28788